 Even the bigger, slower kids gain a lot of confidence as they see themselves improve from one week to the next.

 fitness drills in your workout routine to improve player endurance, strength, speed, and recovery time.

 To get started:

+Each drill starts with players standing with their feet comfortably spread and knees slightly bent.
+Try to keep a well-balanced stance throughout each drill.
+Perform each drill as quickly as possible.
 Try to do the drills in succession with a 15-second rest in between.
 It will take time to build up this.

 Basketball agility drills #1 Ladders

 Ladders are an excellent way to develop quick feet.
 Watch the video below for an excellent routine.
 One thing I love about the drills in this video is that they incorporate ball handling into the footwork.
 This is difficult for young players, but anytime you can incorporate multiple skills into any practice drill, it's highly recommended.

 Jump 4 feet forward as quickly as possible, landing with feet shoulder width apart and knees slightly bent.
 Once the feet hit the floor, jump 4 feet sideways to the right, keeping the body facing forward.
 As soon as the feet land, jump backwards 4 feet.
 Upon landing, jump to the left 4 feet while still facing forward.
 Players should land in the same place they started, completing a square.
 Repeat 5 times.
 Repeat in the opposite direction 5 times.

 Basketball agility drills #3 Jumping the W